 If you’re new to rucking, then you may need to increase your ruck weight gradually.
 But, your goal should be to train with your event ruck weight and then some.

-What this means is that you need to know how much your ruck is going to weigh on event day.
+What this means is that you need to know how much your weight will be in your rucking backpack on event day.
 This would include your mandatory weight (30# or 20#) PLUS the weight of your water, food, and supplies (note: water is heavy).
 This means you need to do a dry run on your packing to figure out what all you plan on taking.
 Then, weigh your ruck.
 Odds are, the additional gear and supplies will add 6-12 pounds.
 (Here’s my current GORUCK Packing List and here’s a video on how I pack for GORUCK events.)

 Once you know your ruck’s event weight, it should be your goal to always train with that weight plus a few more pounds.